 Dundee Football Club fully endorses the legal and ethical requirements of equal opportunities for members, staff, spectators and others involved in the Club’s activities.

 Discrimination on the basis of disability is wholly unacceptable and the Club strives to ensure that nobody should receive less favourable treatment because of disability.

 This policy applies to all staff, members, players, spectators, guests and all others participating in the Club’s activities.

-The purpose of this policy is to ensure that the Club complies with the Disability Discrimination Act (1995) and to ensure that disabled people within the meaning of the Act are treated fairly and equally.
+The purpose of this policy is to ensure that the Club complies with the Equality Act 2010 and to ensure that disabled people within the meaning of the Act are treated fairly and equally.